 Russ served as a member of the Lebanon County Republican Committee from 2010-14 and chaired its By-Laws Committee, which proposed an overhaul of the Committee's endorsement process.
 The proposals were adopted by the LCRC membership in a near-unanimous vote.
 He also served as office manager for the LCRC from March 2012 through April 2013, focusing his efforts on modernizing the Committee's bookkeeping practices and upgrading its website.

-Currently in his second term as a state legislator, Russ serves on the House Agriculture & Rural Affairs, Gaming Oversight, Tourism & Recreational Development, and Local Government committees.
+Currently in his third term as a state legislator, Russ serves on the House Agriculture & Rural Affairs, Gaming Oversight, Finance, and State Government committees.
+He serves as the Secretary of the State Government Committee and has been appointed to the Finance Committee's Select Sub-Committee on Tax Reform.
 He is also an active member of the informal 2nd Amendment and Pro-Life caucuses.

 Russ proudly stands against higher taxes and bad budgetary policy and has consistently championed the objectives of limited government and individual rights at every turn.
 He utilizes social media extensively to provide constituents with information regarding his efforts to accurately represent the people of the 102nd District.